 Congratulations on your summer internship!
-As an intern in beautiful East Orlando, the University of Central Florida is an ideal location for your stay.
-In contrast to hotels or typical apartments, intern housing provided on the UCF campus offers the opportunity to save money while staying in a convenient location with no long-term commitment.
+As an intern in Orlando, the University of Central Florida is an ideal location for your stay.
+In contrast to hotels or typical apartments, intern housing provided by UCF offers the opportunity to save money while staying in a convenient location with no long-term commitment.
 We have two convenient locations: the Lake Claire Apartments located on our main campus at 12580 Gemini Blvd N. Orlando, FL 32816, and the Rosen College Apartments located at our Rosen campus at 9907 Universal Blvd, Orlando, FL 32819.
 These academically-focused environments foster community and support success.

-The beautiful Lake Claire Apartments is the ideal community for summer interns.
-Each apartment has four single bedrooms, with shared living space.
+Each apartment has four single bedrooms, with shared living space that includes basic furniture: stove, refrigerator, table, four chairs, love seat, coffee table, extra-long twin beds, dresser, and a desk.
 Each bedroom is keyed independently.
-The apartments include basic furniture: stove, refrigerator, table, four chairs, love seat, coffee table, extra-long twin beds, dresser, and a desk.
-Utilities, TV cable and internet access are included as well.
-For a closer look, click here to view a brief video of the Lake Claire Apartments.
+Utilities and internet access are included as well.

 Please note that all apartments are non-smoking units.

 Checks-ins are done at each respective community office.
-The office is available for check-in Monday through Friday from 8:00 AM - 4:00 PM
+The offices are available for check-in each day of the week from 8:00 AM – 7:00 PM.

 Intern Housing includes furnishings, but does not include linens, unless a linen package is purchased.